maudelv/firefly-iii-categorizer/README.md

 ## Privacy

-Please note that some details of the transactions will be sent to OpenAI as information to guess the category.
+Please note that some details of the transactions will be sent to the configured AI provider as information to guess the category.

 These are: